GL-Li/summaries/tech-other/git.md

     ```
 ## QA =================================================

+### QA: How to find out who made that change in a file?

+Use `git blame`

+- `$ git blame -W -M -L 23,+5 path/to/file`
+  - `-W`: ignore changes only in spaces.
+Often happens after reformatting code.
+Should always have this option.
+  - `-M`: show original commit and author of moved or copied lines.
+Should always have this option.
+  - `-L 23,+5`: lines 23 - 28 we are interested in.
+  - `-L 3,6`: lines 3, 4, 5, 6.
+- `$ git blame -W -M --since=2.week path/to/file | grep -v "^\v"`
+  - examine all changes in the last two weeks.
+  - old change lines start with `^`, so we use `grep` to exclude old changes.
+- Know the commit number in which that changes in the lines introduced, we can see more changes in that commit with
+  - `$ git show that_commit_id path/to/file`

 ### QA: How to reduce the size of a git repo?

 `$ du -sh .git` to check the size of the git repo